jack-weilage/slothspotter/README.md

 # `slothspotter.com`

-This repository is the source code for `slothspotter.com`, a website built to allow residents of Bellingham, Washington to track and report the many stuffed sloths appearing around the city.
+SlothSpotter is a **free, open-source, and community-driven** platform for tracking and reporting stuffed sloths all around Bellingham.

 ## Features

-- Simple OAuth2 login collects the minimum information needed (Display name, avatar, provider ID)
+**OAuth2 login** - Anybody (with an applicable social account) can login without making a new account, while still providing only minimal information.
+We collect a user ID, a name, an avatar, and nothing else!

-- Leaflet map allows users to discover new sightings
+**Image attachments** - Upload and view photos attached to sightings for a more engaging experience.

-- Cloudflare Images allows users to upload images of their sightings for everyone to see
+**Safety and moderation** - Users can report user-submitted content to help keep SlothSpotter fun, safe, and welcoming for everyone.

-## Dependencies
+## Deployment

-- SvelteKit + Svelte 5
+### Tech Stack

-- TailwindCSS
+- [SvelteKit](https://svelte.dev) is used for the API and webpages.
-- mapLibre
+- [MapLibre](https://maplibre.org/) and [Carto](https://carto.com) are used for mapping
-- Lucia Auth
+  functionality.

-- Cloudflare Pages
+- [Cloudflare Workers](https://workers.cloudflare.com/) hosts the website and KV store
-- Cloudflare R1
+- [Cloudflare D1](https://developers.cloudflare.com/d1/) is used as the main database, storing user, sloth, and sighting data in a fast, reliable SQL database.
-- Cloudflare Images
+- [Cloudflare Images](https://developers.cloudflare.com/images/) is used to store and serve user-uploaded images, providing a scalable and efficient solution for media management.